Popcore/verisart/README.md

 curl -X POST -d '{"email": "user2@email.com", "name": "mary"}' http://0.0.0.0:9091/users
 ```

-Both example will return the user that was created or an error message.
+Both commands will return the user that was created or an error message explaining what went wrong.
 If all went well the output should look like
 ```json
 {
   "id": "2b8ed671-8f1e-4246-83c3-c7b61425b291",